Connect with others who understand.

 Nerve Damage

 Nerve damage can also cause pain indirectly.
-When nerve damage affects your gait (walk) or posture, for instance, you may feel pain in your muscles, bones, ligaments, and tendons.
-This is caused by MS but is not experienced directly as nerve pain.
-One member who experienced this explained, “I have bursitis in my hip caused by an altered gait due to MS.”
+When nerve damage affects your posture or how you walk, you may feel pain in your muscles, bones, ligaments, and tendons.
+This is caused by MS but isn’t experienced directly as nerve pain.
+One member who experienced this said, “I have bursitis in my hip caused by an altered gait due to MS.”

 Pelvic Floor Disorders